osnetsvn/Latency_Test/README.md

 # Latency_Test

-Kernel Level Timer Interrupt Latency Test ( Kernel Level Cyclictest)
+Kernel Level Timer Interrupt Latency Test

 How to use it?